 Boulder Marine program is on Tuesdays & Thursdays and Boulder Yarmouth program is on Fridays.
 Lafayette program is on Tuesdays & Fridays, Longmont program is on Mondays & Wednesdays and Louisville program is on Wednesdays.

 Must be creative, flexible, responsible and enjoy kids of all ages.
 Must be at least 15 years old.
 Volunteers 18 years and older will be required to pass a background check.

 2-4 hours per week for at least six months.

-Assist our facilities manager with routine maintenance, repairs and related projects at our shelter units.
+Assist our facilities manager with routine maintenance, repairs and related projects at our housing units.
 Activities could include organizing, cleaning and gardening.
-Our shelters are located in Boulder, Lafayette and Longmont.
+Our housing sites are located throughout Boulder county.

 At least one of the following: carpentry, plumbing, electrical, painting.
 Ability to work independently.

 Flexible, prefer 10 hours a month.